 - BetMGM is also already a likely contender for Ohio sports betting since its parent company, MGM Resorts International, already owns Cedar Downs, an off-track betting parlor, and MGM Northfield Park.

 - DraftKings is the other top dog in sports wagering and currently provides daily fantasy sports to Ohio residents.
 It has a market access deal with Penn National Gaming, a much larger company that owns four different casino and “racino” properties throughout Ohio.

 - Hard Rock International already operates a casino in Cincinnati and provides a mobile betting app in other states.
 Thus, this company may be one of the first to bring sports wagering to Ohio residents once sports betting is legalized.

-- William Hill has the right to operate any online sportsbooks for Eldorado Resorts.
+- Caesars Sportsbook has the right to operate any online sportsbooks for Eldorado Resorts.
 Eldorado itself merged with Caesars Entertainment, and thus is now the owner of the Eldorado Gaming Scioto Downs in Columbus, Ohio.
-It’s easy to see how this could allow William Hill a way into the Ohio sports wagering market.
+It’s easy to see how this could allow Caesars a way into the Ohio sports wagering market.

 These are just some of the potential partnerships we may see if and when sports betting becomes a reality.
 All operators will have to apply for licensure before they can launch, however, including paying a big fee and agreeing to certain future restrictions.

 Is Online Sports Betting Legal In Ohio?